Financial Modeling Using Excel and VBA: Automation is the buzz word in today’s corporate world.

 Make sure that it gets calculated in the right manner and format the output cells appropriately.

-For example – if your output that you want is in percentage terms, and if the output cell is not formatted in the right manner, there is high probability that you might get misleading numbers.
+For example – if the output that you want is in percentage terms, and if the output cell is not formatted in the right manner, there is high probability that you might get misleading numbers.

 Let’s say the output value is 10%, but if the cell is not formatted in percentage it might show the figure as 0.1.